There was a time back when things were a little wilder – yes, it was the 90s – that the culinary options in Townsend, Tennessee were rather one note.

 It’s right there in the name.
 They got steak.
 They got trout.
 There’s a house.
 It’s everything you need for a night out in Townsend.

-The menu has three main categories: Burgers, steaks and fish and pork.
-If I’m being honest, the first time I looked at it, I did a double take.
+The menu has three main categories: Burgers, steaks, seafood and pork.
+If I’m being honest, the first time I looked at it, I did a double-take.

 I thought fish and pork was a menu option, like surf and turf.
 I was taken aback.
 While I embrace surf and turf as a concept, I rejected fish and pork immediately.